PrestaShop/prestashop.github.io/content/news/posts/2017/Child-Themes-Feature.md

  - theme
 ---

+{{% notice type="success" title="Documentation available!" icon="megpahone" %}}
+If you want to use child-themes in PrestaShop, make sure to check the latest documentation on [how Parent/child theme feature works in PrestaShop](https://devdocs.prestashop-project.org/8/themes/reference/template-inheritance/parent-child-feature/).
+{{% /notice %}}

 There is a feature introduced in PrestaShop 1.7.0 that we would like to dive back in: the child theme feature!

 PrestaShop 1.7 introduced a whole new way of working with themes, and with it came the possibility to have parent/child themes.
 It was a late addition to PrestaShop 1.7 -- kind of a bonus!
 So, let's talk about this child theme feature and how you can use it to customize themes more easily.